azhuge233/UbisoftGiveawayNotifier/README.md

 }
 ```

-Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more notification method descriptions, note that `NotifyKeepGamesOnly` is not working for this project.
+Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more notification method descriptions, note that `NotifyKeepGamesOnly` and any ASF related variables are not working for this project.

+### Repeatedly running

+The program will not add while/for loop, it's a scraper.
 To schedule the program, use cron.d in Linux(macOS) or Task Scheduler in Windows.

-Tested on Windows Server 2022.
+Tested on Windows Server 2019/2022.

 ## My Free Games Collection